Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Related Work

-Alignments have been modeled implicitly: \citet{wang-etal-2021-structured-nips} treat alignments as discrete structured latent variables within a neural seq2seq model, employing a pipeline that first reorders the NL and then decodes the MR. Explicit use of alignment information has also been explored: \citet{herzig-berant-2021-span} use alignments and predict a span tree over the NL. \citet{sun-etal-2022-leveraging} recently proposed an approach whereby data augmentation is done via sub-tree substitutions using the gold alignment annotations by \citet{herzig-berant-2021-span}.
-In text-to-SQL, attention-based models that try to capture them have been proposed \citep{lei-etal-2020-examining, liu-etal-2021-awakening}, as well as attempts that try to leverage them directly \citep{sun-etal-2022-leveraging}.
+Alignments have been modeled implicitly: \citet{wang-etal-2021-structured-nips} treat alignments as discrete structured latent variables within a neural seq2seq model, employing a framework that first reorders the NL and then decodes the MR. Explicit use of alignment information has also been explored: \citet{herzig-berant-2021-span} use alignments and predict a span tree over the NL. \citet{sun-etal-2022-leveraging} recently proposed an approach to data augmentation via sub-tree substitutions.
+In text-to-SQL, attention-based models that try to capture alignments have been proposed \citep{lei-etal-2020-examining, liu-etal-2021-awakening}, as well as attempts that try to leverage them directly \citep{sun-etal-2022-leveraging}.

-Our two-step approach resembles statistical machine translation, which decomposes the translation task into lexical translation and reordering.
+Our two-step approach resembles statistical machine translation, which decomposes the translation task into lexical translation and reordering \citep{chang-etal-2022-anticipation}.
 Machine translation techniques have previously been applied to semantic parsing.
 The first attempt was by \citet{wong-mooney-2006-learning}, who argued that a parsing model can be viewed as a syntax-based translation model and used a statistical word alignment algorithm.
 Later a machine translation approach was used on the \textsc{Geo} dataset, obtaining what was at the time state-of-the-art results \citep{andreas-etal-2013-semantic}.
-More recently, \citet{agarwal-etal-2020-machine} proposed an approach that employs machine translation as an aid to semantic parsing.
+More recently, \citet{agarwal-etal-2020-machine} employed machine translation to aid semantic parsing.